TheChymera/chymeric_tutorials/source/_posts/2013-12-30-octopress-theme.markdown

 ## Change Fonts

-You can customize the fonts of your Octopress website via [Google Fonts](http://www.google.com/fonts#AboutPlace:about) - a framework which allows you to choose between hundreds of open source fonts, all with large character sets.
+You can customize the fonts of your Octopress website via [Google Fonts](http://www.google.com/fonts#AboutPlace:about) - a framework which allows you to choose between hundreds of free (mostly [SIL Open Font](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL) or [Apache](http://www.apache.org/licenses/LICENSE-2.0.html) licensed) fonts, all with large character sets.
 The fonts are loaded in ```/source/_includes/custom/head.html``` and selected in ```/sass/base/_typography.scss```.

 You can add the following snippets to your theme to load and use - for instance - the **Lato** font from Google Fonts.